liuyehcf/BlogSource/_posts/Java-concurrent-ConcurrentHashMap-源码剖析.md

                     break;
             }
-            else if (U.compareAndSwapLong(this, BASECOUNT, v = baseCount, v + x)) break;                          // Fall back on using base }
+            else if (U.compareAndSwapLong(this, BASECOUNT, v = baseCount, v + x)) break;                          //Fall back on using base
+        }
     }
 ```